Protective & risk factors

 Protective Factors are characteristics within the individual or conditions in the family, school or community that help someone cope successfully with life challenges.
 Protective factors are instrumental in healthy development; they build resiliency, skills and connections.

-Risk Factors are characteristics within the individual or conditions in the family, school or community that increase the likelihood someone will engage in unhealthy behavior such as: the use of alcohol, tobacco and other drugs, violence, suicide, or early sexual activity.
+Risk Factors are characteristics within the individual or conditions in the family, school or community that increase the likelihood someone will engage in unhealthy behavior such as: the use of alcohol, tobacco and other drugs, or engaging in early sexual activity.

-Important Goal of Prevention: is to change the balance between risk and protective factors so that protective factors outweigh risk factors.
+An Important Goal of Prevention is to change the balance between risk and protective factors so that protective factors outweigh risk factors.

 PROTECTIVE FACTORS INCLUDE: